crossplane/docs/content/v1.10/concepts/packages.md

 consider their specific environment and choose a combination that makes sense for them.

+For security reasons, it's suggested using image digests instead or alongside tags (`vx.y.z@sha256:...`), to ensure that the package content wasn't tampered with.

 ### spec.revisionHistoryLimit

 Valid values: any integer, disabled by explicitly setting to `0` (default `1`)